 To ensure continued progress towards graduation, timely completion of general education and major requirements, and completion of eligibility requirements, all study abroad applicants are required to schedule an advising appointment with their academic adviser and major adviser(s) to discuss their course of study at Tulane and their plans to study abroad.

 Any indication that a student is not making satisfactory progress toward graduation in the semester prior to studying abroad may result in revocation of approval to study abroad.

 Students must have a 3.0 cumulative grade point average at the time of application.
-Please note that the Tulane standard takes precedence in study abroad selection, even if a program provider indicates that students with a lower CGPA are eligible to apply.
 In the event a program provider requires a higher CGPA than the Tulane standard, students must meet the higher standard.

 Additionally, students approved to study abroad must earn a minimum of 12 credits and a GPA of 3.0 in the semester prior to studying abroad.
 Failure to meet this minimum standard will result in revocation of approval to study abroad.